donovanh/vision.rodeo/content/blog/2025-03-16-tabletopkit/index.md

 ### GameSetup

 The minimum setup requires a table and seating.
-This is enough to get a tabletop kit app to run (and some testing blocks to illustrate the interactions):
+This is enough to get a tabletop kit app to run.
+I will also add some testing blocks to illustrate the interactions:

 ```swift
 @MainActor